Initiatives to Respect Human Rights

 To actively promote human rights due diligence going forward, in addition to regular human rights training which is held each year, online training regarding business and human rights was conducted in FY2021 with a message from the President addressing all officers and employees of the entire Group.

-In FY2022, we also conducted e-learning for all Group employees on issues relating specifically to foreign technical intern trainees (95.6% participation rate).
-We convey information about our human rights policy and help desks in these training sessions to ensure full employee awareness and understanding.
+In FY2023, we also conducted e-learning for all Group employees on issues relating specifically to procurement of construction materials from the perspective of respect for human rights and environmental protection (94.1% participation rate).
+We convey information about our human rights policy and help desks in these training sessions toensure full employee awareness and understanding.

 *1 ISO26000